China’s Accidental Spies

 In its wake, there is only the gray sky — and the excited chatter of a cameraman and the other airplane aficionados huddled around him.
 “The wind was strong!” someone says in the local Sichuan dialect, referring to the blast from the fighter’s engines.

-But the most remarkable thing is what would happen in the hours following the April 17 flight last year: the cameraman, using the handle “Star Not,” uploaded his video to Youku, a Chinese YouTube clone that is closely monitored by the Chinese government.
+But the most remarkable thing is what would happen in the hours following the April 17, 2011 flight: the cameraman, using the handle “Star Not,” uploaded his video to Youku, a Chinese YouTube clone that is closely monitored by the Chinese government.

 The video itself was nothing special.
 But the fact that it didn’t immediately disappear, yanked from the server by a vigilant censor, was.